yzxie/yzxie.github.io/_posts/2018-12-07-dubbo-spring.markdown

   @see org.springframework.beans.factory.BeanFactory
   @see org.springframework.aop.framework.ProxyFactoryBean
   @see org.springframework.jndi.JndiObjectFactoryBean
- /
+*/

 public interface FactoryBean<T> {

-	/
+	/*
 	  Return an instance (possibly shared or independent) of the object managed by this factory.
-	  <p>As with a {@link BeanFactory}, this allows support for both the
-	  Singleton and Prototype design pattern.
+	  As with a {@link BeanFactory}, this allows support for both the Singleton and Prototype design pattern.
-	  <p>If this FactoryBean is not fully initialized yet at the time of
-	  the call (for example because it is involved in a circular reference), throw a corresponding {@link FactoryBeanNotInitializedException}.
+	  If this FactoryBean is not fully initialized yet at the time of the call (for example because it is involved in a circular reference), throw a corresponding {@link FactoryBeanNotInitializedException}.
-	  <p>As of Spring 2.0, FactoryBeans are allowed to return {@code null}
+	  As of Spring 2.0, FactoryBeans are allowed to return {@code null}
 	  objects.
 The factory will consider this as normal value to be used; it will not throw a FactoryBeanNotInitializedException in this case anymore.
 	  FactoryBean implementations are encouraged to throw